bparanj/crystal/electronics/experiments/queue/pullup-circuit.md

 - 1 x Pushbutton switch
 - 1 x Power supply 5V
 - 1 x Resistor (330Ω for LED current limiting)
-- Connecting wires

 ### Setup

-1. Power Supply: Connect the positive terminal of the power supply 5V to the pull-up resistor.
+1. Connect the positive terminal of the power supply 5V to the pull-up resistor.
 2. Pull-Up Resistor: Connect a 10 kΩ resistor from the positive terminal to one side of the pushbutton switch.
-3. Switch and Ground:
-   - Connect the other side of the pushbutton switch to ground (GND).
+3. Connect the other side of the pushbutton switch to ground (GND).
-4. LED and Observation Point:

    - At the junction between the resistor and the pushbutton switch, connect the positive (anode) side of the LED.
    - Connect the other side of the LED to ground through a 330Ω resistor to limit current.